SSProve/ssprove/README.md

 Finally the "bwhile" rule is proven as `bounded_do_while_rule` in `theories/Crypt/rules/RulesStateProb.v`.

+### Lemmas 1 & 2 and Theorems 1 & 2 from the paper

-We will now list the lemmas and theorems about packages listed in the paper and proven using our probabilistic relational program logic.
+We now list the lemmas and theorems about packages from the paper and in the case of Theorems 1 & 2 proven using our probabilistic relational program logic.
 They can all be found in `theories/Crypt/package/pkg_rhl.v`.

-**Lemma 1**
+**Lemma 1 (Triangle Inequality)**
 ```coq
 Lemma Advantage_triangle :
   ∀ P Q R A,
     AdvantageE P Q A <= AdvantageE P R A + AdvantageE R Q A.
 ```

-**Lemma 2**
+**Lemma 2 (Reduction)**
 ```coq
 Lemma Advantage_link :
   ∀ G₀ G₁ A P,